qzhizhou/Parking-Management-System/README.md

 # Parking-Management-System
 This is to build a system that can self detect the car plates and calculate the parking fee.

-## First install the requered library
+## First install the required library

     pip install -r requirements.txt